nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 3.
 The user repeats step 2 to add more tasks to the tasklist with different deadlines.

 step 4.
 The user decides that he only wants to see the tasks due on 12 December 2022.
-The user executes `filter dl/2022-12-12` to filter the tasks that have 12 December 2022 as their deadline.
+The user executes `filterByDeadline dl/2022-12-12` to filter the tasks that have 12 December 2022 as their deadline.
 After this, only tasks that have `TaskDeadline:2022-12-12` are displayed onto the application.

 The following sequence diagram shows how the filter operation works: